 With the founding of the East London Christian Revival Society the Booths’ primary motivation was to preach the gospel to the poor of London’s East End, a segment of the population that was generally neglected by the Victorian church.
 This group would eventually become The Christian Mission, and their purpose was strictly evangelistic.
 The Army had “Preaching Stations” and not churches, and their converts were supposed to be channeled into the life of the Victorian churches.
 The initial plan of the Booths did not include starting a separate denomination, but their pragmatism forced them to welcome their converts who were rejected by the established churches.
 William Booth demonstrates this desire:

 “My first idea was simply to get people saved, and send them to the churches.
 This proved at the outset impracticable.
 1st.
 They [the converts] would not go when sent.
 2nd.
 They were not wanted.
 And 3rd.
 We wanted some of them at least ourselves, to help us in the business of saving others.
-We were thus driven to providing for the converts ourselves.”
+We were thus driven to providing for the converts ourselves.”It is important to note that William Booth was primarily interested in the spiritual condition of the people to whom he ministered, and he had yet to develop a theology that incorporated the alleviation of social dilemmas.

 When within thirteen years The Christian Mission grew to include 75 preaching stations and 120 evangelists and when in 1878 The Christian Mission changed its structure to correspond to the military metaphor, “The Salvation Army,” Booth’s theology began to move from individual categories to institutional categories.
 Indeed, William Booth saw his Salvation Army as institutionally sanctified to bring about the Kingdom of God on earth.
 Within eight years of the 1878 name change, The Salvation Army exploded to include 1,749 corps and 4,129 officers.